A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Related Works

-Leading works on PISA and Isabelle/HOL derive from the declarative NTP approach established by Thor~\cite{Thor}.
-Thor exhaustively replaces tactics and other language components with Sledgehammer to obtain declarative proofs, which are then used to train LLMs.
-Thor reaches a success rate of 57.0\% on PISA.
-Baldur~\cite{Baldur} extends Thor's approach by fine-tuning the LLM Minerva to generate whole Isabelle/HOL proofs.
+Leading NTP works on Isabelle and PISA include Thor~\cite{Thor}, Baldur~\cite{Baldur}, and Magnushammer~\cite{Magnushammer}.
+Thor has been discussed in \cref{sec:representations}.
+It employs Google's proprietary models and devices, achieving a success rate of 57.0\% on PISA under a computational budget of at most 300 model queries.
+Baldur fine-tunes the LLM Minerva~\cite{Baldur} to generate whole Isabelle/HOL proofs.
 It also incorporates a repair model that leverages Isabelle's error messages to fix broken proofs.
-Combining Thor's approach, Baldur reaches 65.7\% with pass@64 on PISA.
+Baldur reaches 65.7\% with pass@64 on PISA.
 Magnushammer~\cite{Magnushammer} adopts contrastive learning to target premise selection, the same task as Sledgehammer.
-Though the topic itself is irrelevant to the proof generation by LLMs, its combination with Thor reaches the previous state-of-the-art, a success rate of 71\% on PISA.
-Our work applies supervised fine-tuning in a similar setting to Baldur, with differences: 1) we use MiniLang as the proof language; 2) unlike Thor, MiniLang eliminates only tactics while preserving other declarative statements; 3) we employ more recent base models; 4) we do not incorporate proof repair mechanisms.
-Under a smaller computation budget (500s timeout, 16 CPU cores, and up to 8 attempts) than Magnus-hammer, we achieve a success rate of 79.0\%.
-Our end-to-end results represent new state-of-the-art for PISA performance.
+Though this approach does not involve proof generation by LLMs, its combination with Thor reaches the previous state-of-the-art, a success rate of 71\% on PISA.

-Works in Coq, Lean, and Metamath either follow a search-based approach or generate whole proofs including all tactics.

-Most search-based works stem from Polu and Sutskever's stepwise best-first proof search~\cite{polu2020}: at each iteration, they select and expand the open subgoal whose sequence of generated proof-steps has the highest cumulative log-probability under the model.
-It reaches 56.5\% with pass@32 on 1000 randomly selected Metamath goals from set.mm library.
-ReProver~\cite{LeanDojo} improves the search by introducing premise selection at every iteration.
-It reaches 51.2\% with pass@1 on LeanDojo's random split and 26.3\% on the novel-premise split.
-Lean-STaR~\cite{Lean-STaR} integrates informal thoughts and reaches 39.4\% with pass@1 on LeanDojo's novel-premise.